vlmlee/pointers-explained/README.md

-## pointers-explained
-My reddit post simplifying pointers for beginners.
+### This is a reddit post I made to simplify pointers for people who haven't used pointers before.

 --